GoodNotes/interviews/common/crdt.md

 ### Deliverable
 **Implement a [LWW-Element-Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#LWW-Element-Set_(Last-Write-Wins-Element-Set)) CRDT with test cases.**

 It may be helpful to start your [reading here with sets](https://github.com/pfrazee/crdt_notes#sets).
 Test cases should be clearly written and document what aspect of CRDT they test.
 This challenge should take **no more than 2 hours**.
-If you take inspiration from other open source implementations of CRDTs, please attribute them properly by commenting which parts were inspired and linking to the original source.
+The provided readings should be sufficient to understand LWW-Element-Set and CRDT on a high level.
+You are welcome to dig deeper on those but we expect you to come up with the implementation yourself without any help from other open sourced implementations.

 ### Grading & Submission
 You'll be graded based on code quality and test coverage, and **you can use any language of choice**.
-Please email us a link to your repository on either [GitHub](https://github.com/gninterview) or [BitBucket](https://bitbucket.com/gninterview).
-If it's a private repository, pleaes share it to user `gninterview` on either GitHub or BitBucket.
+Please email us a link to your repository.
+If it's a private repository, pleaes share it to user `gninterview` on either [GitHub](https://github.com/gninterview) or [BitBucket](https://bitbucket.com/gninterview).